RealizingFutures/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-There are 2304 with missing values.
+There are 2304 rows with missing values.
 Then apply a strategy for imputing numbers into the missing values.
 The strategy
 is to use the median steps per time interval.